 Organized Student-Led Conferences will occur in October each year.
-You will be notified by the school of the day and time.
-We encourage parents to visit with their child's teacher more often than conferences, too.
+Parents/Guardians will be notified by the school of the day and time.
+However, we encourage parents to visit with their child's teacher more often.

 REPORTING STUDENT PROGRESS

 Progress Reports: